 How “Empty Miles” or “Shipping Air” Is Costly in Carbon Emissions and Total Carbon Footprint

-In the U.S., about 36% of heavy-duty trucks run empty, which is higher in Asia.
+In the U.S., about 35% of heavy-duty trucks run empty.
 Since transportation and logistics make up more than 20% of greenhouse gas emissions worldwide, it’s essential to consider possible changes.
-Rather than contributing emissions on empty loads, backhaul in trucking offers a simple fix that makes a significant difference.

 7 Tips to Reduce Empty Miles Through Backhaul in Trucking